dpedu/pyircbot/docs/module_guide/_module_guide.rst

         def __init__(self, bot, moduleName):
             ModuleBase.__init__(self, bot, moduleName)

-If your module has a config file - EchoExample.json - it can be loaded by calling :py:meth:`pyircbot.modulebase.ModuleBase.loadConfig`:
+If your module has a config file - EchoExample.json - it will be automatically loaded on module startup.
+It can be manually reloaded by calling :py:meth:`pyircbot.modulebase.ModuleBase.loadConfig`:

 .. code-block:: python